MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Poisoning Attacks and Defenses

 ### Poisoning Attacks and Defenses: 2022

+- Just Rotate it: Deploying Backdoor Attacks via Rotation Transformation. [[paper]](https://arxiv.org/abs/2207.10825)
+  - Tong Wu, Tianhao Wang, Vikash Sehwag, Saeed Mahloujifar, Prateek Mittal.
+  - Key Word: Backdoor Attacks; Object Detection.
+  - <details><summary>Digest</summary> Our method constructs the poisoned dataset by rotating a limited amount of objects and labeling them incorrectly; once trained with it, the victim's model will make undesirable predictions during run-time inference.
+It exhibits a significantly high attack success rate while maintaining clean performance through comprehensive empirical studies on image classification and object detection tasks.

+- Suppressing Poisoning Attacks on Federated Learning for Medical Imaging. [[paper]](https://arxiv.org/abs/2207.10804) [[code]](https://github.com/Naiftt/SPAFD)
+  - Naif Alkhunaizi, Dmitry Kamzolov, Martin Takáč, Karthik Nandakumar.
+  - Key Word: Poisoning Attacks; Federated Learning; Medical Imaging; Healthcare.
+  - <details><summary>Digest</summary> We propose a robust aggregation rule called Distance-based Outlier Suppression (DOS) that is resilient to byzantine failures.
+The proposed method computes the distance between local parameter updates of different clients and obtains an outlier score for each client using Copula-based Outlier Detection (COPOD).
+The resulting outlier scores are converted into normalized weights using a softmax function, and a weighted average of the local parameters is used for updating the global model.

 - When does Bias Transfer in Transfer Learning? [[paper]](https://arxiv.org/abs/2207.02842) [[code]](https://github.com/MadryLab/bias-transfer)
   - Hadi Salman, Saachi Jain, Andrew Ilyas, Logan Engstrom, Eric Wong, Aleksander Madry.